-Janus Capital has contractually agreed to waive the advisory fee payable by certain Portfolios, or reimburse expenses, in an amount equal to the amount, if any, that such Portfolio's total annual fund operating expenses, including the investment advisory fee, but excluding any performance adjustments to management fees, fees payable pursuant to a Rule 12b-1 plan, shareholder servicing fees, such as transfer agency fees (including out-of-pocket costs and expenses payable pursuant to the Transfer Agency Agreement), brokerage commissions, interest, dividends, taxes, acquired fund fees and expenses, and extraordinary expenses, exceed the annual rate shown below.
+Janus Capital has contractually agreed to waive the advisory fee payable by certain Portfolios, or reimburse expenses, in an amount equal to the amount, if any, that such Portfolio's total annual fund operating expenses, including the investment advisory fee, but excluding any performance adjustments to management fees, shareholder servicing fees, such as transfer agency fees (including out-of-pocket costs and expenses payable pursuant to the Transfer Agency Agreement), brokerage commissions, interest, dividends, taxes, acquired fund fees and expenses, and extraordinary expenses, exceed the annual rate shown below.
 For information about how these expense limits affect the total expenses of each class of the Portfolios, refer to the "Fees and Expenses of the Portfolio" table in the Portfolio Summary of each Prospectus.
 Provided that Janus Capital remains investment adviser to the Portfolios, Janus Capital has agreed to continue each waiver for at least a one-year period commencing on April 30, 2021.
 Mortality risk, expense risk, and other charges imposed by participating insurance companies are also excluded from the expense limitations noted.

 Portfolio Name Expense Limit Percentage (%)

 Fixed Income

 Flexible Bond Portfolio 0.52

-Mathematical

-U.S. Low Volatility Portfolio 0.79

 Specialty Equity

 Global Technology and Innovation Portfolio 0.95

 Value

 Mid Cap Value Portfolio (1) 0.77